galyverasi/pong/readme.md

 ## MVP Goals
 * Create the game using canvas
-* Display a ping pong board in the browser
+* Display a table tennis board in the browser
 * Display two rectangles as the paddle
 * Display a ball that moves 45°
 * Implement collision detection and have the ball bounce if it hits the paddle